University of Minnesota Crookston

-The University of Minnesota Crookston (UMC) is a public, baccalaureate, coeducational institution and a statewide campus of the University of Minnesota system.
+The University of Minnesota Crookston (UMN Crookston) is a public, baccalaureate, coeducational institution, and a statewide campus of the University of Minnesota System.

-As a four-year, public university with an enrollment of more than 1,400 students (approximately 600 on campus and 900 online), UMN Crookston proudly carries on a tradition of over a century of educational service to Northwestern Minnesota.
-Always affiliated with the U of M, the campus was first established in 1906 as a residential high school, the Northwest School of Agriculture.
-It opened its doors as an institution of higher learning in 1966, and it began offering baccalaureate degree programs in 1993.
+As an accredited four-year, public university with an enrollment of more than 1,500 students (approximately 600 on-campus and 900 online), UMN Crookston proudly carries on a tradition of over a century of educational service to northwestern Minnesota.
+Always affiliated with the University of Minnesota, the campus was first established in 1906 as a residential high school, the Northwest School of Agriculture.
+The campus opened its doors as an institution of higher learning in 1966, and began offering baccalaureate degree programs in 1993.

 Higher Learning Commission